 - 30 amp MPPT solar charge controller, and

-- 2,000 watt pure sine power inverter.
+- 2,000-watt pure sine power inverter

-After five years on the road living and traveling full time, we feel confident saying that our choice to upgrade to RV solar power was a good one.
-We love the freedom RV solar power provides us, but we realize it’s not the right for choice for everyone.
+After five years on the road living, we feel confident saying that our choice to upgrade to RV solar power was a good one.
+We love the freedom RV solar power provides us, but we realize it’s not the right choice for everyone.
 Weigh the pros and cons and consider who you are as a traveler before deciding to upgrade.